LumiSpy/lumispy/doc/source/index.rst

 with the analysis of luminescence spectroscopy data (cathodoluminescence, photoluminescence, electroluminescence, Raman, SNOM).

-Check out the `Installation <user_guide/installation.rst>`_ section for further information, including how to start using this project.
+Check out the :ref:`installation-label` section for further information, including how to start using this project.

 Everyone is welcome to contribute.
 Please read our